CIGIE Fellows Program

 - Develops and promulgate appropriate Fellowship assignment opportunities.

-- Reviews and signs the Memorandum of Understanding governing the fellowship upon matching a Fellow nominee to an assignment.
+- Reviews and signs the MOU governing the fellowship upon matching a Fellow nominee to an assignment.

 HOME OIG EXECUTIVE LEVEL MENTOR